 Once possible, DEGIRO will execute the order.
 At that point, you cannot cancel anymore.
 You will have more shares of the ETF you want.
 You can take a look at your portfolio to see the new total.

 Everything we did from the web application is also possible from the mobile application.
 We can see the same process again on your phone (or tablet).

 First of all, connect to your account.
 Then, if you do not have any share of the ETF you want, you can search for the ticker (VUSA, for instance):

 Or, if you already have it, you can go directly from your portfolio page:

 Just click on the Vanguard Total World ETF.
 This should bring you to the Vanguard Total World ETF Page:

-From there, you can buy and sell with the very big buttons at the bottom of the view.
-To buy the ETF, press the Buy button.
+From there, you can buy and sell with the huge buttons at the bottom of the view.
+To purchase the ETF, press the Buy button.

 Here you can configure your order.
-I simply set a limit order for one share at a maximum price of 76 USD.
+I set a limit order for one share at a maximum price of 76 USD.
 I explain the different types of orders in the previous section.
-Once your order is ready, you can press “Place an Order” to get the final confirmation view.
+Once your order is ready, press “Place an Order” to get the final confirmation view.

 Review all the data carefully and then press Place an order to confirm your order.
 Once you confirm it, the order will be in the Orders view until the market executes it.